-- The bytes of a longword are numbered from 3 to 0.
+- The bytes of a quadword are numbered from 7 to 0.
+Byte 7 holds the sign and most significant bits. - The bytes of a longword are numbered from 3 to 0.
 Byte 3 holds the sign and most significant bits. - The bytes of a word are numbered from 1 to 0.
 Byte 1 holds the sign and most significant bits.